USFCA-MSDS/MSDS-634/README.md

 # MSDS-634 : Deep Learning for AI
 Deep learning is a sub-field of machine learning that focuses on learning complex, hierarchical feature representations from raw data.
 Over the past decade, deep learning has been remarkably successful at solving a massive set of problems on data types including images and sequential data.
 This success drove the extension of deep learning to other discrete domains such as sets, point clouds , graphs, and 3D shapes.

-This course introduces the student to a range of topics and concepts in deep learning including the foundation neural networks, most common neural network architectures such as MLP, convolutional neural networks, trasformers and recurrent neural networks to name a few.
-We we also go over a few advanced topoics such as probabilistic/topological/geometric deep learning and graph neural networks.
-The course covers a practical aspects of deep learning and students get to learn how to use pytroch for creation/training/ineference of various networks.
-Intuition, mathematical notions as well as the practical aspects are all emphasized throughout the course and by the end of the course the student should have a solid theoerical and practical foundation of deep learning
+This course introduces the student to a range of topics and concepts in deep learning including the foundation neural networks, most common neural network architectures such as MLP, convolutional neural networks, transformers and recurrent neural networks to name a few.
+We we also go over a few advanced topics such as probabilistic/topological/geometric deep learning and graph neural networks.
+The course covers a practical aspects of deep learning and students get to learn how to use pytroch for creation/training/inference of various networks.
+Intuition, mathematical notions as well as the practical aspects are all emphasized throughout the course and by the end of the course the student should have a solid theoretical and practical foundation of deep learning.

 # Class details